 Food crises operate under three pressures other corporate crises do not.

-• Permanent retrieval.
-Every recall, every outbreak, every fatality count is now permanently retrievable inside the AI engines, indexed against the brand for every future safety query.
+Permanent record.
+Every recall, every outbreak, and every fatality count becomes part of the brand's permanent public record — indexed by trade press, regulators, and consumer publications for every future safety query.

 These three pressures define the playbook.